adilayman/gamez/README.md

 # GamEZ

-_By Ayman Adil (Last source code update: 2021-09-23)_

-A small Flutter game engine.
+A small 2D game engine to easily create games in Flutter by providing different methods for rendering, gesture detection, etc.

-# Utilization
+## Utilization

-## Create the game model
+### Create the game model

 The game model is responsible for the logical part of the game, such as adding/removing entities and managing gestures.